-Parasites like ticks and fleas are off-putting but it reaches another level of disgust when you think about large wiggly worms creeping through your intestines.
+Parasites like ticks and fleas are off-putting but the disgust and repulsion we feel when thinking about large wiggly worms creeping through our intestines is on another level.

 Everyone would probably be happy to go through their life without ever coming into contact with them.